 Hawaii Island, more commonly referred to by its nickname, the Big Island, is the largest island in the Hawaiian islands today.
 It’s still growing due to Kilauea, the most active volcano in Hawaii.

-The Big Island is also home to four other volcanoes: Mauna Loa, Mauna Kea, Hualalai, and Kohala.
+The Big Island also has four other volcanoes: Mauna Loa, Mauna Kea, Hualalai, and Kohala.
 Mauna Loa and Kilauea are the only active volcanoes, while Mauna Kea is known for its snow-capped mountains.

-There are five national parks in the state of Hawaii, four of which can be found on the Big Island.
+There are five national parks in Hawaii, four of which can be found on the Big Island.
 One thing not to miss on this island is the volcanic landscapes of Hawaii Volcanoes National Park.
 Check out this helicopter tour over the national park for a unique perspective.
-The spectacular view of a live lava flow is unlike anything I’ve ever seen before.
+The spectacular view of a live lava flow is unlike anything I’ve ever seen.

 Punalu’u Beach is the most notable black sand beach in the entire state.
-It is gorgeous to see the black sand beaches contrasting against the blue water and definitely worth visiting.
-Oftentimes you’ll be able to see some beautiful green sea turtles and Hawaiian monk seals at this beach.
+It is gorgeous to see the black sand beaches contrasting against the blue water and worth visiting.
+You’ll often see beautiful green sea turtles and Hawaiian monk seals at this beach.

 Where to stay on the Big Island: